SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 So to create a test program, you simply write a program that runs a set of Selenium commands using a client library API.
-And, optionally, if you already have a Selenese test script created in the Selenium-IDE, you can *generate the Selenium-RC code*.
+And, optionally, if you already have a Selenese test script created in the Selenium-IDE, you can *generate the Selenium RC code*.
 The Selenium-IDE can translate (using its Export menu item) its Selenium commands into a client-driver's API function calls.
 See the Selenium-IDE chapter for specifics on exporting RC code from Selenium-IDE.